mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 ---
 ![Bike](/assets/jpg/bike-20220504.jpeg)
 After an easy (but cool) spin clockwise around the waterfront, a niggle (soft tissue, anterior, right ankle) flared up.
+This is a niggle that I have had plenty of experience with during marathon training phases in the past.

 <!---->